Using the Collection

-This choice will bring up a window showing you a brief summary of your
+This choice will bring up a window showing you a brief

-the full set of records in the collection.
+for the full set of records in the collection.

 Note: Totals for currency fields will be treated in a special way if your collection contains a number-type field whose name is Quantity* (exactly as shown here, with capital ‘Q’ and an asterisk as the last character in the field name).
 If a Quantity* field exists, then its value will be multiplied by the currency field’s value in calculating totals.
 This allows you to handle the case of a collection with multiples, by having just a single record for the set of duplicate items, with the number of duplicates specified in the Quantity* field.
 The currency field should reflect the price/value for just a single item, and the computation of totals will be done by multiplying the currency value by the Quantity* value.
 (If Quantity* is left blank in a record, a default value of 1 will be assumed.)